dirkjanvw/MoGAAAP/README.md

 ### Available modules
 Several modules are available in this pipeline (will be referred to later as `${MODULE}`):
-- `assemble`: This module will only assembly the reads into contigs.
+- `assemble`: This module will only assemble the reads into contigs.
 - `scaffold`: This module will scaffold the contigs using `ntJoin` against a provided reference genome.
 - `analyse`: This module will analyse the assembly for provided genes, sequences and contamination.
 - `annotate`: This module will generate a quick-and-dirty annotation of the assembly using `liftoff` and `helixer`.